-Rates include an American buffet breakfast.
+Rates include an American buffet breakfast and dinner.

 At the hotel